 Founder and chief executive officer, Orion Cyber

 A significant portion of investment success comes down to behaviour, and sometimes, in striving to make perfect decisions, we risk overwhelming ourselves and remaining static rather than moving forward with diligence and pragmatism.
-Professor and author Thomas Curran will arm you with the tools you need to avoid falling into the perfection trap, build confidence in decision-making and be proactive in driving your clients’ and employees’ retirement plans forward.
+Professor and author Thomas Curran shared tools to help advisers, consultants and employers to avoid falling into the perfection trap, build confidence in decision-making and be proactive in driving client and employee retirement plans forward.

 Chief executive officer, The Conversation Strategists